 A home appraiser doesn’t just consider your home’s value compared to similar properties or with historic sale data.
 They also analyze the market at large to forecast supply and demand.
 They’ll examine whether sale or leasing prices are increasing or decreasing in your area, whether foreclosures rates and vacancies are dropping or rising, and other similar factors.
 This analysis not only helps determine appropriate value, but aims to show future benefits of ownership to potential buyers.

-If you’ve received any pre-market offers above asking price in your area, let your home appraiser know.
-It might just help your appraisal value.
+If you’ve received any offers above asking price in your area, let your home appraiser know — it might just help your appraisal value.

 The appraiser doesn’t work for the seller in most instances.
 Their client is your potential buyer’s lender, so you can’t choose who visits your home.
 Still, they’re intended as an impartial third party to best assess your home’s value.

-Nonetheless, appraisers are human and, like all of us, get better with time and experience.
+Nonetheless, appraisers are human and get better with time and experience.
 Sometimes an appraiser works outside a regular coverage area and isn't as familiar with the market.
-When an appraiser has less experience, he or she may be unnecessarily harsh.
+When an appraiser has less experience, they may be unnecessarily harsh.
 If you’re unhappy with an appraiser or feel they didn’t understand your market, you can request a copy of the appraisal from the buyer and file a dispute with the lender.
 (You can get a free home valuation from the experts at Orchard.)

 There are a number of factors that negatively affect home appraisal but if you’re concerned about a few specific items, rest assured there are a number of factor’s that won’t impact a home appraisal.
 These include: